cuga-rajal/opensim_apple_arm64/README.md

 *Apple Silicon*

 Instructions and files to run Opensim native on an Apple Silicon Mac have now been merged into the main Opensim distribution in the dotnet6 branch.
-For this you can skip down to the General Requirements section below for general information.
+For general information you can skip down to the General Requirements section below .

 The following files in this repository mirror the latest versions in the Opensim repository (dotnet6 branch).